 - Baby bearded dragons need high ratios of protein.
 They should be fed more insects than salads.

-- They should also a basking bulb on the outside of the lid’s mesh at least six inches from the highest basking spot and an T5 UVB tube light.
+- They should also have a basking bulb on the outside of the lid’s mesh at least six inches from the highest basking spot and an T5 UVB tube light.

 Their environment is key to their growth and survival.